 Most small business insurance carriers will offer photography insurance, and you can check out our roundup of the best photography insurance companies.
 Simply visit a company’s website or contact a local agent to get a quote started.

-An alternative route to working with a dedicated business insurance provider is using a broker.
+An alternative route to working with a dedicated business insurance provider, or carrier, is using a broker.
 A broker works on behalf of the customer to help them find the right insurance for their business by gathering quotes from multiple providers simultaneously.
 This lets you compare the price and coverage and then purchase a policy.

 Whether you go through a provider or a broker, be prepared to answer questions about how many employees you have, your anticipated revenue, the types of work you photograph, and how long you have been in business.
 For more on this area, read our broker vs carrier comparison to help you decide.